-This type of curb is preferred for pedestrians with shopping carts or strollers, and those on bicycles or roller-skates to cross safely on or off the pavement.
+This type of curb is preferred for pedestrians with shopping carts or strollers, and those on bicycles or roller-skates to cross safely on or off the pavements.

 Mower Curb and gutter:

-Mowers curbs are used only on lawns or flowering areas, where they have a very decorative look and provide a strong, reliable and protective barrier between the walkway and the green zone.
+Mowers curbs are used in lawns or flowering areas, where they have a very decorative look and provide a strong, reliable, and protective barrier between the walkway and the green zone.

 Their exclusive shape makes it possible for lawn cutter to ensure that each blade of grass is trimmed evenly without damaging or damaging machinery.

 It is the most commonly used curb worldwide.

 This type of curb is used as a barrier between vehicles and certain locations (e.g. sidewalks, stores, parking spaces, etc.).

 Barrier curbs are usually made of asphalt aggregates or cement concrete.

 The monolithic curve is constructed or connected with the roadway.

 The top-level makes it easier to pass without creating other tracks for larger vehicles without damaging the internal structure or foundation of the concrete.